Alfresco/docs-alfresco/search-services/1.4/install/index.md

 Using the Index Engine based on Solr 6 gives better consistency for metadata updates.
 Some update operations that infrequently require many nodes to be updated are now done in the background.
 These are mostly `move` and `rename` operations that affect structure.
 So, a node is now renamed quickly.
 Any structural information that is consequently changed on all of its children is done afterwards.

-Search and Insight Engine 1.0 also includes improved commit coordination and concurrency improvements.
+Search Services 1.0 also includes improved commit coordination and concurrency improvements.
 This reduces the time for the changes to be reflected in the index.
 Some of the delay also comes from the work that Solr does before an index goes live.
 This can be reduced by tuning.
 The cost is usually a query performance hit later.

 For most use cases, eventual consistency is perfectly fine.
 For transactional use cases, TMDQ is the only solution unless the index and repository are in sync.